Morsmalleo/AhMyth/INSTRUCTIONS.md

     AhMyth Android RAT is currently no longer being maintained for Windows Machines until further notice, so don't bother trying to post issues or errors related to Windows because they will be ignored and removed.

-    The setup files for Windows AhMyth, have also been removed due to packaging errors, so don't bother trying to look for them or bother posting issues related to this, AhMyth's current and previous version are all source code ONLY for the time being!
+    The setup files for Windows AhMyth, have also been removed due to packaging errors with electron-packager, so don't bother trying to look for them either, and don't bother posting issues related to this, AhMyth's current and previous version are all source code ONLY for the time being!
 You can Download the source code for AhMyth Windows from the releases section if you wish to test your luck with AhMyth on Windows, but remember Development for Windows AhMyth has ceased until further notice, so DO NOT post errors relating to AhMyth for Windows.
 #
 ## AhMyth_Linux.deb setup packages removed
-    The AhMyth_Linux.deb setup file for AhMyth on Linux have been removed due to packaging errors with electron, you can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.
+    The AhMyth_Linux.deb setup files for installing AhMyth for Linux have been removed due to packaging errors with electron-packager, you can still however download the source code from the releases section and follow either the Auto Installation or Manual Installation steps.